wickwirew/PureSQL/README.md

 ```

 ### Inputs
 When a query has multiple inputs it will have a struct generated for it's inputs similar to the output.
-Also, so the input struct does not have to be initialized everytime, an extension will be created that takes each parameter individually, rather then the full type.
+Also, so the input struct does not have to be initialized every time, an extension will be created that takes each parameter individually, rather then the full type.
 ```sql
 userPosts:
 SELECT * FROM post WHERE userId = ?
 AND date BETWEEN ?
 AND ?;